AI Glossary

 Generative Model Bias

-Systematic and unfair skews present in the output of generative AI models, reflecting biases in training data or model design which can lead to skewed or discriminatory content.
+Systematic and unfair skews present in the output of generative AI models, reflecting biases in training data or model design, which can lead to skewed or discriminatory content.

 Gradient Descent